luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

 @fig:views_pplcentr illustrates the relationship between people-centric content and view count.
 The analysis yields a less clear-cut picture than observed with anti-elitist content.
-While a constistent trend is recognizable for long-form content on both AfD channels, and the Left's channel short-form videos on the AfD TV channel do not show the same relationship.
+While a consistent trend is recognizable for long-form content on both AfD channels, and the Left's channel short-form videos on the AfD TV channel do not show the same relationship.
 For all channels the x-axis' upper limit which indicates values for +2 standard deviations of the people-centric content, is quite low for all channels, and the large confidence intervals for long form content on CDU and CSU show how sparse and/or varying the data is for values above 5%.

+Regarding *H2a* stating that on channels of populist parties, we expect a positive relationship between a videos' amount of contained populism and it's user engagement, we therefore find partial support on both dimensions.
-We can observe a clear positive relationship for the video's amount of populism and its view count for the AfD's channels for both short videos and long videos.
+We can observe a clear positive relationship for the video's amount of populism and its view count for the AfD's channels long videos.
-Additionally we see an increase in expected ViewCount for the Left but only for long videos.
+Additionally we see an increase in expected view count for the Left but only for long videos.
-Regarding *H2a* stating that on channels of populist parties, we expect a positive relationship between a videos' amount of contained populism and it's user engagement, we therefore find partial support on the anti-elitist dimension.

-*H2b*

-These results partially align with our hypothesis H2a, predicting a positive engagement for populist content on populist party channels.
-The Left party partially confirms this hypothesis through its noticeable, albeit moderate, engagement boost from people-centric content.
-However, the AfD's minimal response to this dimension suggests their audience's primary attraction might stem from anti-elite narratives rather than general populist appeals.
-This provides valuable insights into populist communication dynamics, suggesting anti-elitist messaging may be more crucial for driving engagement within right-wing populist constituencies, whereas left-wing populism appears more balanced between anti-elitism and people-centric appeals.
+While the amount populist content in neither dimension seems to have an effect on user engagement for short videos in the Left's channel, the effect for all other types of videos from populists parties' channels is clearly positive.

+The analysis of viewer engagement across non-populist party channels (CDU, CSU, FDP, Greens, SPD) provides broad support for *H2b*.
+While the regression results show occasional fluctuations in engagement metrics related to populist content, no consistent or significant positive relationship is observed.
+In particular, the effect of anti-elitism and people-centrism on views or likes remains weak or absent.
+This suggests that audiences of non-populist parties do not reward populist rhetoric with higher engagement, aligning with the hypothesis that populist appeals are less effective or resonant in these political contexts.
+Moreover, the large confidence intervals and low prevalence of populist content in non-populist channels further underscore the limited role that populist rhetoric plays in driving engagement outside of explicitly populist party ecosystems.

 For the non-populist parties (CDU, CSU, FDP, Greens), Figure 4 reveals no consistent positive relationship between people-centric content and engagement, thus broadly supporting hypothesis H2b.
 This indicates that populist rhetorical strategies may not universally translate into increased engagement for all parties, reinforcing the notion that populist content effectiveness is contextually bound and audience-specific.